Starting a Business

 Registration is different from licensing.
 Licensing is about regulation.
 Registering a business will place your business information on the Business Records Data Base (BRD) but will not subject the business to state jurisdiction or taxes.
 Registration only means your business will be found on the Department website as a registered business.

 Tribal members/citizens are not required to obtain a business license with the state or local government in order to do business in their Indian country.
-The one exception to this is the requirement to obtain liquor licenses from the Liquor Control Board for businesses selling alcoholic beverages.
+The one exception to this is the requirement to obtain liquor licenses from the Liquor and Cannabis Board for businesses selling alcoholic beverages.

 See our webpage on how to register a business.